eth-protocol-fellows/cohort-three/projects/4337-bundler-rust.md

 You can find the complete specification and architecture **[here](https://hackmd.io/@Vid201/aa-bundler-rust)** (the document will be updated on an ongoing basis).

+The specification for EIP-4337 (WIP) is available **[here](https://github.com/eth-infinitism/account-abstraction/blob/develop/eip/EIPS/eip-4337.md)**.

-The specification for EIP-4337 is available **[here](https://eips.ethereum.org/EIPS/eip-4337)**.
+The specification for EIP-4337 (latest stable) is available **[here](https://eips.ethereum.org/EIPS/eip-4337)**.

 ## Roadmap

 - JSON-RPC API: 2 weeks.
     - Implement all JSON-RPC API endpoints and necessary logic.
 - User operation pool: 5 weeks.
-    - First, implement a standalone mempool with gRP endpoints and all the necessary logic, such as simulation and validation of user operations.
+    - First, implement a standalone mempool with gRPC endpoints and all the necessary logic, such as simulation and validation of user operations.
     - Work on p2p mempool and connect with other bundlers (this requires p2p connections to other clients - will look into reusing Akula p2p interfaces and code).
 - Bundler: 3 weeks.
     - Implement all logic for bundling - simulation, signature aggregation, bundle construction, and propagating bundles as transactions to the txpool.